zazuko/cube-creator/README.md

 Commit messages usually follow the guidelines from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) with the types in lower case.

 To submit a bug or a feature request please create an issue in this repository.

+## E2E tests

+Running the E2E tests can be done using: `docker-compose run --rm e2e-tests`, and `docker-compose run --rm e2e-tests -- --grep pattern` lets you select which tests to run.